dodevops/cloudcontrol/README.md

 your flavour the same way as a feature.
 For the rest of the files, please check out existing flavours for details.
 Please, include a sample configuration for your flavour to make it easier for other people to work with it.

-### Features with versions
+### Configuration best practices

+The `feature.yaml` is a descriptor file used to automatically create this documentation.
+It includes a "configuration" key, that should be used to inform the user of ways to configure the feature.
+Usually, this is done using environment variables.

+It is recommended to use prefixed variables for the feature.
+For example, when creating a feature called "myfeature", use environment variables prefixed with "MYFEATURE_" to circumvent the problem of accidentally sharing configuration variables with another feature or a flavour.

+Additionally, please add enough information to the configuration array of your feature so the user knows what values to set for the specific environment variable.
+If a configuration option is required, please add an asterisk (*) after its name and check if the variable is set in your installation script and break accordingly if not.

-When your feature needs a version specification, the recommended way is to use the environment variable `[FEATURE NAME]_VERSION`.
+If your feature needs a version specification, the recommended way is to use the environment variable `[FEATURE NAME]_VERSION`.
 This variable is also filled if the *CloudControl* user uses the FEATURES-variable approach to enable features.